JDen21/d1JS/README.md

 async or normal promise both should still work (untested). <br />
 added feature resolvers, which will automatically resolve <br />
-a server for the module provided if no __D1__SERVER__ is provided.

-added resolveResponse which tries will try to get a response from a <br />
+a server for the module provided if no __D1__SERVER__ is provided. res.sendFile, auto infer content type for html, css, csv and xml.
+Otherwise use res.setContentType or it will throw error added resolveResponse which tries will try to get a response from a <br />
 function route by testing for res.send call first and then the return value, will send error if nothing is found. <br />